siddheshghule/Kotlin-notes/README.md

   - **Polymorphism,**
   - **Inheritance,** and
   - **Encapsulation,**
-  - or you can learn it as `A PIE` to recall all of them easily.
+  - or you can memorize it as `A PIE` to recall all of them easily.

 #### Classes